 | Fine-tuning | Your smaller labeled dataset | Adapt the pretrained model to a specific task |

-You almost never pretrain BERT yourself — it is expensive.
-Instead, you download a pretrained checkpoint and fine-tune it on your data, which is fast and needs comparatively little data.
+We almost never pretrain BERT ourselves.
+It is too expensive.
+Instead, we download a pretrained checkpoint and fine-tune it on our data.
+This is fast and needs much less data.

 Fine-Tuning BERT for a Task

-To fine-tune, you attach a small task-specific head on top of the pretrained encoder and train the whole thing on your labeled data.
+To fine-tune, we attach a small task-specific head on top of the pretrained encoder.
+Then we train the whole thing on our labeled data.

 Hugging Face provides ready-made classes for this:

-AutoModelForSequenceClassificationadds a classification head on the[CLS]representation — for sentiment, topic, or spam classification.AutoModelForTokenClassificationadds a per-token head — for NER and part-of-speech tagging.AutoModelForQuestionAnsweringadds a span-prediction head — for extractive QA.
+AutoModelForSequenceClassificationadds a classification head on the[CLS]representation.
+We use it for sentiment, topic, or spam classification.AutoModelForTokenClassificationadds a per-token head.
+We use it for NER and part-of-speech tagging.AutoModelForQuestionAnsweringadds a span-prediction head.
+We use it for extractive QA.

-The base BERT weights start from their pretrained values; only the new head is initialized randomly.
-During fine-tuning, gradients flow through both the head and the encoder, gently adapting the language understanding to your task.
+The base BERT weights start from their pretrained values.
+Only the new head starts from random values.
+During fine-tuning, gradients flow through both the head and the encoder.
+This gently adapts the language understanding to our task.

 Important

-When you load AutoModelForSequenceClassification from a base checkpoint, Hugging Face warns that the classifier weights are "newly initialized."
-That is expected — those head weights are exactly what fine-tuning trains.
+When we load AutoModelForSequenceClassification from a base checkpoint, Hugging Face warns that the classifier weights are newly initialized.
+That is expected.
+Those head weights are exactly what fine-tuning trains.

 Fine-tuning keeps the pretrained encoder and trains a small head on your labeled dataset.